Medication Search - Betnesol Retention Enema

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-What form(s) does the Betnesol Retention Enema medication come in?
+What form(s) does Betnesol Retention Enema come in?

 Each disposable plastic bag of 100 mL contains betamethasone 5 mg (as betamethasone sodium phosphate) in buffered solution.